agmcarthur/Biochem-3BP3/README.md

 ## Flash Updates

 WEEK 2 - GenBank, Ensembl, Growth of Sequencing Data
 * NCBI & GenBank.
 Provide a review of the GenBank resource, with an emphasis on the variety of tools and data it offers.
-See Nucleic Acids Res.
-2019 Jan 8;47(D1):D23-D28.
-[PMID 30395293] & Nucleic Acids Res.
-2019 Jan 8;47(D1):D94-D99.
-[PMID 30365038].
+See *Nucleic Acids Res.* 2019 Jan 8;47(D1):D23-D28.
+[PMID 30395293](https://pubmed.ncbi.nlm.nih.gov/30395293) & *Nucleic Acids Res.* 2019 Jan 8;47(D1):D94-D99.
+[PMID 30365038](https://pubmed.ncbi.nlm.nih.gov/30365038).
-* Ensemble.
+* Ensembl.
 Provide a review of the Ensembl resource, with an emphasis on the variety of tools and data it offers.
-See Nucleic Acids Res.
-2019 Jan 8;47(D1):D745-D751.
-[PMID 30407521].
+See *Nucleic Acids Res.* 2019 Jan 8;47(D1):D745-D751.
+[PMID 30407521](https://pubmed.ncbi.nlm.nih.gov/30407521).
 * Growth of Sequencing Data.
 Provide an overview of the growth of DNA sequencing data as well as predicted growth.
-See Nucleic Acids Res.
-2019 Jan 8;47(D1):D94-D99.
-[PMID 30365038], http://www.ncbi.nlm.nih.gov/genbank/statistics, http://www.genome.gov/sequencingcosts/ and Science 2011 331:728-9 [PMID 21311016].
+See *Nucleic Acids Res.* 2019 Jan 8;47(D1):D94-D99.
+[PMID 30365038](https://pubmed.ncbi.nlm.nih.gov/30365038), http://www.ncbi.nlm.nih.gov/genbank/statistics, http://www.genome.gov/sequencingcosts/, and *Science* 2011 331:728-9 [PMID 21311016](https://pubmed.ncbi.nlm.nih.gov/21311016).

 WEEK 3 - BLAST, Pfam, PROSITE
 * BLAST.
 Provide a review of the purpose of BLAST algorithms for database searching and how to perform them online.
 Specifically, outline the difference between BLASTN, BLASTP, BLASTX, TBLASTN, and TBLASTX.
 See Lobo 2008.
-Basic Local Alignment Search Tool (BLAST).
-Nature Education 1: 215 [http://www.nature.com/scitable/topicpage/basic-local-alignment-search-tool-blast-29096]
+Basic Local Alignment Search Tool (BLAST). [*Nature Education* 1: 215](http://www.nature.com/scitable/topicpage/basic-local-alignment-search-tool-blast-29096)
 * Pfam.
 Provide a review of the Pfam resource, with an emphasis on the variety of tools and data it offers.
-See Nucleic Acids Res.
-2019 Jan 8;47(D1):D427-D432 [PMID 30357350] and Nucleic Acids Res.
-2018 Jul 2;46(W1):W200-W204 [PMID 29905871].
+See *Nucleic Acids Res.* 2019 Jan 8;47(D1):D427-D432 [PMID 30357350](https://pubmed.ncbi.nlm.nih.gov/30357350) and *Nucleic Acids Res.* 2018 Jul 2;46(W1):W200-W204 [PMID 29905871](https://pubmed.ncbi.nlm.nih.gov/29905871).
 * PROSITE.
 Provide a review of the PROSITE resource, with an emphasis on the variety of tools and data it offers.
-See Nucleic Acids Res.
-2013 41(Database issue):D344-7 [PMID 23161676].
+See *Nucleic Acids Res.* 2013 41(Database issue):D344-7 [PMID 23161676](https://pubmed.ncbi.nlm.nih.gov/23161676).

 WEEK 4 - Terminology, Sequence Alignment, Phylogenetic Trees
 * Terminology.
 Explain the difference between the terms “similarity” and “homology”.
 Differentiate between the terms “homolog”, “paralog”, “ortholog”.
-See Annu Rev Genet.
-2005;39:309-38 [PMID 16285863] and http://www.ncbi.nlm.nih.gov/books/NBK62051/.
+See *Annu Rev Genet.* 2005;39:309-38 [PMID 16285863](https://pubmed.ncbi.nlm.nih.gov/16285863) and http://www.ncbi.nlm.nih.gov/books/NBK62051/.
 * Sequence Alignment.
 Explain the difference between local alignment (e.g. BLAST) and global alignment (e.g. CLUSTAL) and introduce the CLUSTAL family of algorithms.
-See Protein Sci.
-2018 Jan;27(1):135-145 [PMID 28884485].
+See *Protein Sci.* 2018 Jan;27(1):135-145 [PMID 28884485](https://pubmed.ncbi.nlm.nih.gov/28884485).
 * Phylogenetic Trees.
 Overview what a phylogenetic tree represents and the major concepts for its interpretation.
 See Baum 2008.
-Reading a phylogenetic tree: The meaning of monophyletic groups.
-Nature Education 1: 190 [http://www.nature.com/scitable/topicpage/reading-a-phylogenetic-tree-the-meaning-of-41956].
+Reading a phylogenetic tree: The meaning of monophyletic groups. [*Nature Education* 1: 190](http://www.nature.com/scitable/topicpage/reading-a-phylogenetic-tree-the-meaning-of-41956).

 WEEK 5 - Gene Ontology, KEGG, CARD
 * Gene Ontology.
 Introduce the Gene Ontology.
-See Nucleic Acids Res.
-2019 Jan 8;47(D1):D330-D338 [PMID 30395331].
+See *Nucleic Acids Res.* 2019 Jan 8;47(D1):D330-D338 [PMID 30395331](https://pubmed.ncbi.nlm.nih.gov/30395331).
 * KEGG.
 Introduce the Kyoto Encyclopedia of Genes and Genomes (KEGG).
 See Nucleic Acids Res.
 2016 Jan 4;44(D1):D457-62 [PMID 26476454] and Nucleic Acids Res.
 2019 Jan 8;47(D1):D590-D595 [PMID 30321428].
 * CARD.
 Introduce the Comprehensive Antibiotic Resistance Database.
 See Nucleic Acids Res.
 2017 45(Database issue):D566-D573 [PMID 27789705] and Nucleic Acids Res.
 2020 48(Database issue):D517-D525 [PMID 31665441].

 WEEK 7 - Sanger Sequencing, FASTA, Linux
 * Sanger Sequencing.
 Review the Sanger DNA sequencing method, with emphasis upon automation by Applied Biosystems.
 See Nature Education 1:193 [http://www.nature.com/scitable/topicpage/dna-sequencing-technologies-690] and http://www.nature.com/scitable/topicpage/the-order-of-nucleotides-in-a-gene-6525806.
 Note: You do not need to introduce 454, Illumina, or Next-Generation Sequencing (NGS) methods.